VoliJS/NestedTypes/README.md

 ```
 Installation and dependencies
 -----------------------------
+Ntive properties support is required.
+It means all modern browsers, IE from version 9.

 You need a single file (nestedtypes.js) and backbone.js itself.
 It should work in browser with plain script tag,
 require.js or other AMD loader.
 Also, it's available as npm package for node.js (https://www.npmjs.org/package/backbone.nested-types).

 Module exports three variables - Class, Model, Collection.
 You need to use them instead of backbone's.
+In browser environment with plain script tag import it will export these things under NestedTypes namespace - see an example in sources.

 And yes, you could expect this extension to be bug free enough to use.
 It is being developed as a part of commercial product.
 Volicon rely on this extension as a core part of architecture for next gen products.
 And we're actually interested in your bug reports. :)